broadinstitute/genomeshader/README.rst

    git clone https://github.com/broadinstitute/genomeshader.git
    cd genomeshader

-   # Create a Python virtual environment and install Maturin.
+   # Create a Python virtual environment and install Maturin, the tool that
+   # will compile the Rust and Python code into a complete library.
    # For more information on Maturin, visit https://github.com/PyO3/maturin .
    python -mvenv venv
    . venv/bin/activate